fazi-gondal/astro-paper/src/content/blog/b.law.md

 tags:
   - b.law
   - business law
-description: Business Law Mcq's By Hira Arshad.
+description: Business Law Mcq's By Pro.
+Hira Arshad.
 ---
 # Choose the most appropriate option.
 Overwriting and cutting is not allowed.